directvt/vtm/doc/kvm-input-mode.md

 1. The terminal requests a new size.
 2. Application must reply with the same message.
 3. The terminal applies the new size and sends the changes.
-4. Application must reply with the same message.

-Between steps 2 and 4, the application must keep radio silence, as their output may be ignored by the terminal.
+Note that the terminal window resizing always reflows the scrollback, so the viewport size, cursor position, scrolling regions, and selection coordinates are subject to change during step 3.
+In case the aplication's output is anchored to the current cursor position or uses scrolling regions, the application should wait after step 2 for the updated values before continuing to output.

 ```
 Terminal:    ESC [ # 0 ; WinSizeX ; WinSizeY _
 Application: ESC [ # 0 ; WinSizeX ; WinSizeY _
 Terminal:    ESC [ # 1 ; CaretX ; CaretY ; WinSizeX ; WinSizeY ; ScrollTop ; ScrollBottom ; ScrollLeft ; ScrollRight ; SelStartX ; SelStartY ; SelEndX ; SelEndY ; SelMode ; CtrlState _
-Application: ESC [ # 1 ; CaretX ; CaretY ; WinSizeX ; WinSizeY ; ScrollTop ; ScrollBottom ; ScrollLeft ; ScrollRight ; SelStartX ; SelStartY ; SelEndX ; SelEndY ; SelMode ; CtrlState _
 ```

-Note that the terminal window resizing always reflows the scrollback, so the viewport size, cursor position, scrollable region margins, and selection coordinates are changed at step 3 of handshake.

 Field                                        | Description
 ---------------------------------------------|------------